haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 .. index:: Descriptor_Size

-Non-static attribute `Descriptor_Size` returns the size in bits of the descriptor allocated for a type.
+Nonstatic attribute `Descriptor_Size` returns the size in bits of the descriptor allocated for a type.
 The result is non-zero only for unconstrained array types and the returned value is of type universal integer.
 In GNAT, an array descriptor contains bounds information and is located immediately before